What can you do when people are not doing what they are supposed to be doing or are doing something they should not be doing?

 - She must be having personal problems at home.

 Once stated, these reasons become accepted as the real reason for unsatisfactory performance, and the manager acts accordingly without further analysis.
 This thinking leads managers to the self-destructive behavior of aggressively applying solutions to correct non-existent problems for deficient performance.

-The point is if your first response to the question “What is influencing deficient performance?” is “I know what it is, it is so obvious” you should be worried.
+The point is if your first response to the question “What is influencing deficient performance?” is “I know what it is, it is so obvious,” you should be worried.

-To help you avoid that problem the Coaching Analysis (see below) will lead you through a step-by-step analysis to help you identify the problem and appropriate action.
+To help you avoid that problem, the Coaching Analysis (see below) will lead you through a step-by-step analysis to help you identify the problem and appropriate action.

 In other words, after you observe a performance discrepancy, your first discussion with the employee may be to collect information about what happened.
-This is separate and distinct from any discussion you might have after you have completed the Coaching Analysis and identified the reason for nonperformance.
+This is separate and distinct from any conversation you might have after you have completed the Coaching Analysis and identified the reason for nonperformance.